 1. Pricing model

 Some apps charge per parent.
 This means a family pays twice for the same service.
 OurFamilyWizard charges $12.99/month per parent ($312/year per family).
-Parenting Path charges one price per family — from $0 (free plan) to $34.99/month for Pro.
+Parenting Path charges one price per family — from $0 (free plan) to $34.99/month for Pro — so adding the second parent does not double the bill.

 2. AI capabilities

 Most co-parenting apps are passive.
 They record what you send.
-Parenting Path is the only co-parenting app with AI message filtering that scores every outgoing message across four dimensions — Hostility, Legal Risk, Emotional Volatility, and Child Impact — and blocks or rewrites hostile messages before they reach the other parent.
+Parenting Path is the only co-parenting app with AI message filtering that scores every outgoing message across four dimensions — Hostility, Legal Risk, Emotional Volatility, and Child Impact — and flags hostile messages and suggests rewrites before they are sent.

 3. Calendar integration